Foupi/ada_air_guitar/README.md

-Once the program is flashed on the board, just put your hand or any object in front of the sensor, at a distance greater than 2cm: on the board's screen shall appear the distance detected and the corresponding note (or a message stating that the note you tried to play does not exist).
+Once the program is flashed on the board, just put your hand or any object in front of the sensor, at a distance greater than 2cm: on the board's screen shall appear the distance detected and the corresponding note (or a message stating that the note you tried to play does not exist), the latter being sent on the UART.

-The UART connection and sound emission have not yet been implemented.
+The note reception and sound emission by the PC have not yet been implemented.

 Clean
 -----